 I know that the Carmelites have revised their norms regarding their confraternity and have emphasized its specific relationship with the worldwide Carmelite family and its spiritual tradition.
 I’m not sure what that entails, but it’s not a kind of “third order” (Carmelites have a proper Third Order, just like the Dominicans and Franciscans, which diocesan priests and lay people can join).
 The Confraternity of the Scapular (I would think) involves more of an “awareness” of a relationship with the Carmelites, their charism, their profound tradition of penance, prayer, and the ways (even mystical ways—remember Teresa of Avila, John of the Cross, and of course the astonishing “little” Thérèse) to abandonment and union with God through the grace of Jesus Christ.

 The proper enrollment in the brown scapular is important.
 I don’t know if it has become more “difficult” or whether parishes in North America have just neglected it in recent years.
 I haven’t researched this point much, to be honest.
-Nevertheless I recommend to you the Brown Scapular of Our Lady of Mount Carmel.
-Ask your parish priest or any priest who helps guide you in your faith.
-Brown scapulars are still sold wherever Catholic religious medals, icons, or books are sold.
-Sometimes I tell people to just get a scapular and start wearing it (I don’t think Mary will have a problem with that).
-Then you can work through the particulars that enrich the devotion when the opportunity arises.
+[UPDATE: this current CARMELITE WEBSITE gives a thorough explanation.]
+I recommend to you the Brown Scapular of Our Lady of Mount Carmel.
+Ask your parish priest or any priest who helps guide you in your faith about how this devotion might be helpful for you.
+[UPDATE: refer to LINK above for information about various ways of more-or-less “formal affiliation” with the Carmelite spiritual family that are possible through the brown scapular.
+I have given what I think is a reasonably accurate “general sense” of things, at least as I have understood them over the years—but current Carmelites can explain the specifics and answer many questions that people may have.
+A link like THIS ONE is very useful.]

 This too is the concern of Mary, the Mother of Jesus and us.
 She knows we need signs, gestures and objects that we can touch and wear and carry and gaze upon with our eyes.
 The scapular is a sign—something we wear that is physically linked to Christ’s Body, the Church—a sign of the new life that has already begun for us in Baptism, that is nourished or restored by the Sacraments, that enables us even now to engage life in this world with the transformed knowledge and love of Christ.
 In hope and prayer we open our hearts to Him, living and hoping to remain in Him, to persevere in Him, to die in Him who has conquered sin and death.